stella-etoile/password-manager/README.md

 ---

-### Functionalities to be added
+### Functionalities to be added (higher priority at the top)
+1) Integration with Discord (**Currently WIP**)
+2) Deleting password files if wanted
-1) Changing name of websites
+3) Changing name of websites
     - i.e. Change from 'testwebsite1' to 'testwebsite2' after a typo
-2) Allow for different file extensions besides '.txt'
+4) Allow for different file extensions besides '.txt'
-3) Deleting password files if wanted
-4) Add a feature that updates 'last-updated.txt' when updated?
+5) Add a feature that updates 'last-updated.txt' when updated?

 ---
 ### Changelogs: